 Tai Chi is a form of moving meditation that builds and balances Qi (life force) in our bodies.
 It has been practiced for thousands of years and is a wonderful way to calm the mind and body.
 It is one of the best ways to unify mind, body and spirit.

-At Chicago's Alternative Health Group LLC, we teach Yang style forms both Chang Men-Ching Yang Short Form, Yang Cheng Fu Long Form, Cheng Fang Quick Fist by Huang Sheng Shyan and Yang Temple style.
+At Chicago's Alternative Health Group LLC, we teach Yang style forms both Cheng Men-Ching Yang Short Form via Patrick Kelly, Yang Cheng Fu Long Form, Sang Feng Quick Fist by Huang Sheng Shyan and Yang Temple style.
 We also practice push hands for sensitivity practice.

 Classes are taught by Martin Romero, Nathan Paulus, and Timothy Suh.

-Our lineage: Yang Lu Chan, Yang Cheng Fu, Chen Man-Ching, Huang Sheng Shyan, Patrick Kelly.
+Our lineage: Yang Lu Chan, Yang Cheng Fu, Cheng Man-Ching, Huang Sheng Shyan, Patrick Kelly.

 From Patrick Kelly: